By Zaira Solomons, PhD Researcher

 Apart from the developmental aspects of the award, it can also pave the way for future opportunities of funding, career prospects and forging of valuable networks with other researchers in my field.

-Finally, I would like to thank everyone who has supported me thus far, including my Director of Studies, Prof. Katherine Wimpenny, and the rest of the supervisory team (Dr Gurnam Singh and Prof. Deanne Clouder).
+Finally, I would like to thank everyone who has supported me thus far, including my supervisory team: Professor Suzanne Clisby (Director of Studies) and Dr Gurnam Singh.
 Moreover, a very special thank you to all who have believed in me and continue to believe in my abilities and potential.
 I am truly humbled and grateful to the Leverhulme Trust for having granted me this scholarship.